 HII Breaks Ground on Two Habitat For Humanity Homes

-/EIN News/ -- NEWPORT NEWS, Va., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- HII’s (NYSE: HII) Newport News Shipbuilding division joined elected officials and community leaders today to break ground on two houses that shipyard volunteers will build in the coming weeks in partnership with Habitat for Humanity Peninsula and Greater Williamsburg while employing new technology.
+NEWPORT NEWS, Va., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- HII's HII Newport News Shipbuilding division joined elected officials and community leaders today to break ground on two houses that shipyard volunteers will build in the coming weeks in partnership with Habitat for Humanity Peninsula and Greater Williamsburg while employing new technology.

 The groundbreaking marks the first time NNS has sponsored two homes at once, and the 20th and 21st sponsored by the shipyard since 2002.
 It is also the first time the homes sponsored by NNS are being built partly by Habitat for Humanity building partner Alquist's 3D printing technology.
 NNS is familiar with 3D printing technology, or additive manufacturing, using it to support both aircraft carrier and submarine production.
 These will be the first Habitat for Humanity homes built in the city of Newport News using 3D printing technology and are just the third and fourth Habitat for Humanity homes in the country being built using 3D printing technology.
 BayPort Credit Union is also a partner on the 20th home.